ammo414/animeClassifier/README.md

 I decided on looking at the anime's format, genre, year released, and mean score for future predictions.

+Since genre and format are categorical, I manually dummy variabled them.
+I didn't realize pandas had a dummy variable function when I wrote that, but it works well and the code looks nice so I'll keep it.

 ## DataTrainAndTest
 I used scikit-learn to train my models on the above features.
 Since, when querying for a new anime, there's no guarantee that Director data will exist, I had to create two ensembles: one with director data and one without.
 I pickled the models so that I could pick up again the models at any point in the future.